jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

 }
 ```

->GIVEN, WHEN and THEN comments make intentions of tests clearer.
-You might also consider a proper name your tests like `<testName>Given<configuration>When<somthingHappens>Then<expectations>`.
+>GIVEN, WHEN and THEN comments make intentions of unit tests clearer.
+You might also consider a proper name for your tests e.g.  `<testName>Given<configuration>When<somthingHappens>Then<expectations>`.

 <p class="text-center">
 {% include elements/button.html link="https://github.com/smartinrub/spring-boot-mockito.git" text="Examples" %}